 Frequently Asked Questions

-What are the prerequisites for connecting Flutter to Hygraph?
+What are the prerequisites for integrating Hygraph with a Flutter app?

-To connect Flutter to Hygraph, you need the Flutter SDK and its dependencies installed, basic knowledge of the Dart programming language, and either an iOS simulator or Android Studio installed on your machine.
+To integrate Hygraph with a Flutter app, you need the Flutter SDK and all its dependencies installed, basic knowledge of the Dart programming language, and either an iOS simulator or Android Studio installed on your machine.
+For more details, see the Flutter installation guide and Dart language documentation.
+Note: Experience with GraphQL is helpful but not strictly required.

-How do I create a new Flutter app and connect it to Hygraph?
+How do I connect a Flutter application to Hygraph?

-How do I fetch and display content from Hygraph in my Flutter app?
+How do I fetch and display content from Hygraph in a Flutter app?

 Features & Capabilities